- Breed group — Foundation stock service (American Kennel Club)

 Diet and nutrition

-Not quite sure that a Presa Canario is right for you?
+Not quite sure that an Alaskan klee kai is right for you?
 Even if you are, it’s worth taking the time to research and consider other similar breeds.
 Here are a few to get you started:

 Frequently asked questions

 Can an Alaskan klee kai live in hot weather?

 Yes, your klee kai can live in hotter climates.
 They just need to have the right tools to do so.
 Consider investing in an outside water source (like a pool or sprinkler), and be sure to have reliable air conditioning to keep your dog cool during the hotter parts of the day.

 What is the recommended food for an Alaskan klee kai?